-After lunch continue your journey into the hills surrounding
+This morning, visit a local yoga centre and enjoy a meditation session.
+Later this morning journey into the hills surrounding Chiang Mai.
+Transfer approximately 1 and a half hours by minivan, crossing the countryside, passing forests, farms and villages eventually reaching the village where you will spend the night in a traditional Hmong Hilltribe lodge.

-Chiang Mai, where you will transfer approximately 1 and a half hours by minivan, crossing the countryside, passing forests, farms and villages reaching the village where you will spend the night in a traditional Hmong Hilltribe Lodge.
+The Hmong Hilltribe Lodge is made up of ten individual

-The Hmong Hilltribe Lodge is made up of ten individual houses, each comprising of four separate rooms with private bathrooms, arranged around a central communal area.
+houses, each comprising of four separate rooms with private bathrooms, arranged around a central communal area.
 The afternoon is at leisure.
-Optional activities this afternoon include a short hike to the village, hire a bike, have a massage or relax by the pool.
-You also have the chance to join in a meditation or yoga session (depending on availability).
+Optional activities this afternoon include a short hike to the village or relax and unwind by the pool.
+You also have the chance to join in a meditation session (depending on availability).
 This evening, enjoy a barbecue and a cultural show.